 High quality night vision and infrared cameras are critical for a variety of tasks ranging from security in banks and museums to observing nocturnal animals to military troop safety.
 In the past, improving the quality of photographs meant using ever larger camera lenses.
 However, in these and other applications it is important for cameras to be as small as possible.

+Did you know?
 The digital camera market is growing at 50% per year, and there are already over 30 million digital cameras in homes and offices worldwide.
 Source: InfoTrends

 Duke has been working on this challenge since 2003 under the Compressive Optical MONTAGE Photography Initiative (COMP-I), a program sponsored under the DARPA MONTAGE program.
 The project is led by electrical and computer engineering (ECE) Professor David Brady and includes ECE Duke Faculty Nikos Pitsianis and Rebecca Willett as well as Computer Science Professor Xiaobai Sun.
 The project team also includes researchers from Raytheon Company, Digital Optics Corporation, Michigan Tech, UNC Charlotte and the University of Delaware.

 The main focus of COMP-I is a next generation of ultra-small infrared cameras.
 At DARPATech 2007 in August, the team is demonstrating a palm sized, ultra thin camera that uses a grid of nine 6.8 mm thick lenses to capture nine different low resolution photographs.
 The lenses are 4 times thinner and 50 times smaller in mass than a conventional night vision camera.